Boxerstock: History of Boxerstock

+Boxerstock was discontinued after 2016 because Jim Miller Park, where it was most recently held, was undergoing reconstruction.

 About Atlanta Boxer Rescue

 Atlanta Boxer Rescue is a non-profit rescue organization that strives to rescue, rehabilitate, and re-home unwanted and abandoned Boxers within the greater Atlanta area as well as providing education to pet owners.
 Atlanta Boxer Rescue works to inform people about the realities of pet guardianship, promote spaying/neutering, and encourage responsible care of the Boxer to enhance the lives of pet owners and their companion animals.
 Atlanta Boxer Rescue, Inc., is 501(c)(3) non-profit organization.